Parks & Preserves in Lancaster, PA

 Lancaster is home to eight county parks, totaling 2,003 acres.

 All Lancaster County parks have hiking trails and parking lots.
 Central, D.F.
 Buchmiller and Chickies Rock parks have pavilions, picnic areas, and ball fields.
 Central and D.F.
 Buchmiller parks have tennis courts.
 Central Park has an Environmental Center and library, The Garden of Five Senses, and the county pool.
 There are two overlooks at Chickies Rock Park offering incredible vistas of the Susquehanna River and one at Money Rocks Park that views the Twin Valleys of eastern Lancaster County.
-All Lancaster's open space is perfect for having fun and getting active - just remember to social distance!
+All Lancaster's open space is perfect for having fun and getting active!